-Long story short, an editorial guideline was born.
-And while we haven't been all wild and flashy about this particular point of view, it's the undercurrent in every story you'll read on the site.
+While we haven’t been wild and flashy about this particular point of view, it’s the undercurrent in every story you’ll read on the site.
 Are we saying dogs are people?
-Maybe not exactly, but you can't deny they are sentient individuals with distinct personalities, no?
+Not exactly, but you can’t deny they are sentient individuals with distinct personalities.

 2. We care immensely about where you get your next pet, and we think you should care, too.

 Our stand here at Dogster is to educate rather than bully people about their choices when it comes to where they get their next dog.
 We are against puppy mills and any situation where dogs are in less than thrive conditions.

 3. We champion adoption.
 And we support responsible breeders.

 Adoption is woven into Dogster‘s DNA.
 We are completely behind the adoption message.
 Some of our favorite people run some of the most amazing, inspiring rescues we know.
 But just because we love adoption and frequently champion it in our articles doesn’t mean we are instantly vehemently anti-breeder.
 We are staunchly anti-irresponsible breeder, it’s true, but we also support those who have dedicated their lives to the betterment of the particular breeds who have won their hearts.

 4. We believe harming dogs is criminal and should be condemned by society as such.

 Gandhi said, “The greatness of a nation and its moral progress can be judged by the way its animals are treated.”
 We at Dogster believe we have a long way to go as a society based on this alone.